webqit/webflo/README.md

 The `--auto-embed` flag gets the bundler to automatically embed the generated `bundle.html` file on the matched `index.html` document.
 A value of `page` for the flag ends up as the name of the *embed* template: `<template name="page" src="/bundle.html"></template>`.

 > **Note**
-> <br>If your HTML files are actually based off the `public` directory, you'll need to tell the above command to run in the `public` directory either by configuring the bundler via `oohtml config bundler` or by rewriting the command with a prefix: `cd public && oohtml bundle --recursive --auto-embed=page`.
+> <br>If your HTML files are actually based off the `public` directory, you'll need to tell the above command to run in the `public` directory, either by [configuring the bundler](https://github.com/webqit/oohtml-cli#other-options), or by rewriting the command with a prefix: `cd public && oohtml bundle --recursive --auto-embed=page`.

 ### Client and Server-Side Rendering